DUBAI, United Arab Emirates— The nuclear deal is done. Now it’s time to talk business.

 On paper, Iran holds plenty of promise.
 Two and a half times the size of Texas, it is home to some 80 million people, sits atop the world’s fourth-largest oil reserves and the second-biggest stores of natural gas, and has well-established manufacturing and agricultural industries contributing to a $400 billion economy.

-“Everything is in place for economic growth,” said Dominic Bokor-Ingram, portfolio adviser at British asset management firm Charlemagne Capital Ltd. Earlier this year, his company announced a plan to launch Iranian investment funds in partnership with an Iranian company.
+“Everything is in place for economic growth,” said Dominic Bokor-Ingram, portfolio adviser at British asset management firm Charlemagne Capital.
+His company earlier this year announced a plan to launch Iranian investment funds in partnership with an Iranian company.

 “Iran has infrastructure, it has the institutions, it has the education,” he added.
 “It has a lot of highly educated people who will go back to Iran if sanctions are lifted.”